 The Department of Facilities Management sets the prices for the cost of parts and labor to repair or replace damages every year.
 Residential Life does not set the prices for repairs, and cannot alter these charges.
 Appeals cannot be granted based solely on a disagreement over the cost of the repairs.

 Yes.
 Throughout the academic year, a damage appeal must be submitted within 10 business days from the date the billing invoice was sent.
-During May closing, all damage appeals must be submitted no later than noon on Friday, June 27, 2014.
+During May closing, all damage appeals must be submitted no later than 11:59 pm on Thursday, June 25, 2015.
 After these deadlines have past, we will not accept any damage appeals.

 Due to the nature of the damage appeal process, please allow for 10 – 15 academic/business days for our staff to review and investigate your appeal.
 If you haven’t heard after 15 academic/business days please contact your Resident Director by email or phone.